TwilightLogic/react-course-master/booklist/README.md

 root.render(<BookList />);
 ```

-Actually, it is a destructing syntax
+Actually, it is a destructing syntax.

 It's totally equivalent ⬆️ ⬇️

 ```js